Published On September 16th, 2020 by Nate Parsh

 In this scenario, the total return is just over 210%.
 This is an excellent return on investment.
 And this is from one position offering a low yield and mid-single-digit growth for both share price and dividend growth.

-Let’s suppose this investor has $100,000 of investments that offer an average yield of 2.5%, dividend growth of 7.5% and security price growth of 7.5%.
+Let’s suppose this investor is looking to invest $100,000 safely, and that their investment offer an average yield of 2.5%, dividend growth of 7.5% and security price growth of 7.5%.
 The annual investment is $10,000 and the length of investment period remains at 25.

 Using these inputs, the value of the portfolio would balloon to more than $1.9 million for a total return of more than 452%.
 Annual income would be above $48,000.
 Again, even with the dividends being taxed at 15%, the investor has secured for themselves a sizeable nest egg throwing off a lot of annual income.